hcnv/hCNV-X/docs/cnv-ontology-proposal.md

           | description: gain of one or few genomic copies, operationally defined
           |
           |-id: SO:nnnn10
-            label: genomic amplification
+            label: high-level copy number gain
+            description: >-
-            description: gain of multiple genomic copies, e.g. more than from a simple duplication of the base allele count; operationally defined
+              gain of multiple genomic copies, e.g. more than from a simple duplication of the base allele count; operationally defined commonly but not consistently used for >=5 copies on a bi-allelic genome
+              |
+              |-id: SO:nnnn11
+                 label: focal genome amplification
+                 note: >-
+                   commonly used for localized multi-copy genome amplification events where the region does not extend >3Mb (varying 1-5Mb) and may exist in a large number of copies
 ```